Mirissa Whale Watching: Up Close with Ocean Giants

 The blue whales found in Sri Lankan waters are non-migratory and thought to be resident in the waters year-round.
 Far bigger than even the biggest dinosaur, the blue whale reaches nearly 100 feet long and 400,000 pounds, with a tongue weighing as much as an elephant and heart the size of a car.
 Honestly, I can’t wait for an opportunity to get in the water and swim with these magnificent giants one day.

-Near the end of the excursion we were served cake and juice, along with water.
-The staff was very kind, helpful and knowledgeable and after a few hours of whale watching we began to head back to shore.
+Near the end of the excursion, cake is served, along with and juice and water.
+Expect the staff to be very kind, helpful and knowledgeable and after a few hours of whale watching it’ll be time to head back to shore.